Deconimus/nirhead/README.md

     ```bash
     conda env create -f environment.yml
     ```
-2. Ensure that `nvcc.exe` is taken from the conda environment and includes can be found:
+2. Ensure that `nvcc` is taken from the conda environment and includes can be found:
     1. *[Linux]*
         ```bash
         conda activate gghead